In this guide, you will explore the Xor_eq operation in C++ along with illustrative examples.

 Program 2:

-Let us take another example to illustrate the Xor_eq function in C++.
+Let's consider another instance to demonstrate the Xor_eq function within C++.

 #include <iostream>